khashayarghajar/README/CONTRIBUTING.md

 # Contribution Guidelines #
 - Reporting a Bugs and issues .
-- Proposing new features .
+- Request new features .
-- Submitting a fix
+- Submitting a fix .
-- add/remove/fix Tests
+- add/remove/fix Tests .
-- Becoming a maintainer
+- Becoming a maintainer .

 - - - -